seckinalp/Bilfit/README.md

 # Bilfit

-This Java-based mobile fitness app, designed in Android Studio with Firebase integration, offers personalized workout programs, tracking features, and motivational content to support users in achieving their fitness goals efficiently.
+`What is the Bilfit? `: This mobile fitness app, developed using Java and Android Studio, integrates Firebase for user management.
+It guides users through creating personalized workout programs based on their body data.
+Features include account creation, password recovery, smart program generation, exercise tracking, and body data management.
+Users can start exercises, track progress with a pie chart, and update personal metrics.
+Additionally, motivational quotes and detailed exercise descriptions enhance the user experience.
+Designed for both gym and home workouts, it encourages users to stay active and monitor their fitness journey.